 Readers in other parts of the world may be shocked at the obviousness of what we recommend, because most of it consists of best practices that cities all over the world are following, but where Sydney has fallen behind:

 - Public Transport over Roads.
 The Inquiry finds that the Government’s recent priority on increasing road capacity into the City makes little sense, either technically or politically.
 Technically, increased road capacity simply delivers private cars into the city faster than the city streets can absorb them.
 More remarkably, the public understands this, and is ready to halt major road investment.
 The Inquiry included a statistically valid public survey of 2400 residents, conducted through the University of Technology at Sydney, finding overwhelming support for public transport rather than roads as the main investment priority.

 - Governance.
-(Chapter 6) Public transit, we argue, needs to be run by a public transit agency with a bit of distance from the daily to-and-fro of state government, and with control over all the key pieces of the puzzle, including fare policy, network planning, quality control, infrastructure investment.
+(Chapter 6) Public transit, we argue, needs to be run by a public transit agency with a bit of distance from the daily to-and-fro of state government, and with control over all the key pieces of the puzzle, including fare policy, network planning, quality control, and infrastructure investment.
 We suggest calling this agency Transport for Sydney, in honor of the Transport for London model.

 - Fare Integration.
 (Chapter 3) Sydney is one of few developed-world cities that charges a new full-fare every time you make a connection.
 This has prevented the design of simple, frequent services that could form a versatile network.
 Instead, we have bus lines that duplicate train lines, too many buses crowding into the CBD, and not enough crosstown or orbital services into the many other employment and activity centers around greater Sydney.